 It pretty much stands to reason that landowners whose trees and shrubs overgrow signs along the road, thus endangering motorists, might have a duty to trim their trees.

 That’s the law in Florida.
-But what happens when the vegetation mere creeps up over an extended period of time?
+But what happens when the vegetation merely creeps up over an extended period of time?
 That happened on a country road in Dade County, where pine tree roots over 50-70 years submarined a roadway and turned the pavement into corduroy.
 Of course, it did not help that at some point, the County widened the road, so that trees that were once well away from the road ended up uncomfortably close to the shoulder.

-That’s what the lawyer for injured passenger Mary Sharon Sullivan tried to do, when he sought to convince a Florida appellate court that if a landowner can be dinged because its trees overgrow a stop sign, it certainly ought to be liable when roots from the landowner’s trees grow beneath a public street, breaking up the pavement.
+That’s what the lawyer for injured passenger Mary Sharon Sullivan tried to do when he sought to convince a Florida appellate court that if a landowner can be dinged because its trees overgrow a stop sign, it certainly ought to be liable when roots from the landowner’s trees grow beneath a public street, breaking up the pavement.

 Silver Palm Properties, Inc. v.
 Sullivan, 541 So.2d 624 (Ct.App.
 Florida, 1988).
-Bob Stevens was driving with a passenger, Mary Sharon Sullivan, on a two-lane county paved road in an agricultural section of Dade County.
+Bob Stevens was driving with a passenger, Mary Sullivan, on a two-lane county paved road in an agricultural section of Dade County.
 Bob’s car hit a series of bumps submerged in rainwater, and he lost control, swerved to the left and crashed into a tree several hundred feet away.
 Both Bob and Mary were injured.

-Mary sued Silver Palm, the owner of property next to the accident site, complaining that the company had a duty to maintain the trees on its property so that “subterranean growth” would not cause dangerous bumps, cracks, and protrusions in the road.
+Mary sued Silver Palm, the owner of the property next to the accident site, complaining that the company had a duty to maintain the trees on its property so that “subterranean growth” would not cause dangerous bumps, cracks, and protrusions in the road.
 She argued Silver Palm was negligent in allowing the trees to grow in such a manner as to damage the road, and in failing to inspect, discover, or repair the area.
 She said Silver Palm knew or should have known of the condition of the road “and therefore had a duty to take action reasonably calculated to correct the dangerous conditions created by its actions or inactions.”

 Since 1974, Silver Palm has owned the avocado grove adjacent to the road where the accident occurred.
-About fifty to seventy years earlier, a prior owner planted Australian pine trees alongside the grove as windbreaks to reduce wind damage to the avocados.
+About 50 to 70 years earlier, a prior owner planted Australian pine trees alongside the grove as windbreaks to reduce wind damage to the avocados.
 Silver Palm had never trimmed or pruned the trees.
 The trees were not originally located right next to the road, but when the county widened the highway in 1974, they end up much closer than they had been before.

 Mary’s expert witness, a mechanical engineer, said that about three and one-half to four feet of pavement had been uprooted and broken up to a height of five or six inches because of the pine tree roots.
 Another expert witness corroborated the engineer’s testimony.
 The expert explained that four methods were generally employed to prevent the growth and spread of tree roots.
 Two of the methods would kill the tree outright.
 In a third method – topping – limbs are cut away to reduce the height of the pine tree from about 30 feet to six feet.
 In a fourth method, root trenching, a trench is dug parallel to the roadway, severing the roots.